ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 ### Particle Coloring

-Well, the coloring is really no polished yet.
+Well, the coloring is really not polished yet.
 Here, you could try to merge in all the glorious stuff, we learned in the previous sessions.

-As of now the coloring has three parts:
+As of now, the coloring has three parts:

 1. Converting the point space to discs as shape for the particles
 2. An interpolation of two colors in screen space from the origin (the center of the screen) to the window borders.